mmb-carb/ESTA/docs/DEVELOPERS.md

 #### ESTA Data Structures

 The ESTA model is designed to be independent of the data structures that are passed between each modeling step.
 That is, there are no data structures defined in `src.core`, and the abstract step classes in `src.core` are independent of the data structure used.
-However, in order for the steps to work together, the subclasses of each step will have to be designed with knowledge of the data structures used.
+However, in order for the steps to work together, the subclasses of each step will have to be designed with knowledge some data structures to pass data around.

 For instance, in the master run script `src.core.esta_model.py`, you will find the following lines in the `EstaModel` class: